 More Information

-For further guidance on what to watch out for when buying a used vehicle, visit the Utah DMV online.
+For further guidance on what to watch out for when buying a used vehicle, contact the Utah DMV or visit them online at DMV.Utah.gov.